-15.1.3 Maevex 6100 Series (6152 / 6150 / 6122 / 6120 / 6100) encoders
+16.1.4 Maevex 6100 Series (6152 / 6122 / 6100) encoders

-Interlaced video input is converted to progressive mode before encoding.
+■ Interlaced video input is converted to progressive mode before encoding.
 Only the local pass through output will be interlaced (same as input signal).

-15.1.4 Maevex 5150 encoder
+16.1.5 Maevex 5150 encoder

-- Changing the display resolution of your monitors while your encoder or decoder are outputting to your monitors may cause your devices to fail. - If an encoder isn't properly disconnected, decoders connected to this encoder device may still attempt to connect to it. - The analog audio volume on the decoder device may be higher than on the encoder device, even though the volume on both devices is set to the same level. - An encoder supports up to 8 simultaneous streams (1080p at 15Mb/s).
+- Decoding streams encoded by the Maevex 7112 encoders are currently not supported. - Changing the display resolution of your monitors while your encoder or decoder are outputting to your monitors may cause your devices to fail. - If an encoder isn't properly disconnected, decoders connected to this encoder device may still attempt to connect to it. - The analog audio volume on the decoder device may be higher than on the encoder device, even though the volume on both devices is set to the same level. - An encoder supports up to 8 simultaneous streams (1080p at 15Mb/s).
 When counting streams, a multicast stream is an unique stream (equivalent to an unicast stream) regardless of the number of decoders receiving that stream.

-15.2 Protected content
+16.2 Protected content